-For starters, lets understand few things about High Corn Fructose Sugar & Sugar:
+For starters, let’s understand a few things about High Corn Fructose Sugar & Sugar:

-Sugar has high glycemic index and can play havoc with your health.
+Sugar has a high glycemic index and can play havoc with your health.

 High Corn Fructose is metabolized in your liver and is equally harmful like sugar if not less!

 “Death By Sugar” is indeed not an overstatement as points out Dr Robert Lustig.
 If you have an hour on hand, watch his.
 He is well known for his research on what sugar does to the body.